-This series on The Milk Cure sparked much interest from readers from around the world who became interested in reviving this age old remedy for improving vitality, bodily cleansing and even reversal of serious illness as practiced in the early 1900′s by the Mayo Foundation, a forerunner of the famed Mayo Clinic in Rochester Minnesota.
+It started a revival of sorts about this age-old remedy for improving vitality, bodily cleansing, and even reversal of serious illness as practiced early in the last century by the Mayo Foundation, a forerunner of the famed Mayo Clinic in Rochester Minnesota.
+(1)

-At the end of Paula’s raw milk fast last year, she said that she was so pleased with the results (she had the best bloodwork of her life at the conclusion of the fast) that she vowed to do a raw milk fast every year around the beginning of Spring.
+At the end of Paula’s raw milk fast, she said that she was so pleased with the results.
+She had the best bloodwork of her life at the conclusion of the fast!
+Thus, she vowed to do a raw milk fast every year going forward around the beginning of Spring.

-Last year, my husband Richard and I joined Paula for Raw Milk Fast 2012.
-You can read all about our 10 day adventure by clicking here.
+The next year, my husband Richard and I joined Paula for a 10 day raw “milk cure” fast.

-Last month, Paula and I talked about whether we were going to do a raw milk fast again this year.
-We both decided that, yes, we wanted to do it one more time but not for 10 days like in 2012.
-We felt that a simple 3 day seasonal cleanse fast using raw, grassfed milk would be sufficient.
+After that experience, Paula and I talked about whether we were going to do a raw milk fast again.
+We both decided that, yes, we wanted to do it one more time but not for 10 days.
+We felt that a simple 3 day seasonal cleanse fast using raw grassfed milk would be sufficient.

 - DON’T attempt this fast with pasteurized or even low temp pasteurized milk.
 Milk becomes a completely different food once it’s pasteurized and many vital nutrients and enzymes are either totally lost or significantly reduced.
 Pasteurized milk is not a complete food like raw milk is.

 - DON’T do this while pregnant or nursing.

 - DON’T do the fast just to lose weight.
 The purpose of the fast is to gently cleanse and rejuvenate the body without overly stressing it.
 Getting healthy and staying healthy is the goal, not dropping a dress size or two.
 If you drop some weight, that’s just a bonus but not the goal.